Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Experimental Results and Analysis

 \subsection{Racial Entity Identification}

-We evaluate the performance of our proposed racial entity identification pipeline on two levels: token-level and document-level.
-Token-level metrics measure the model's ability to correctly identify individual racially restrictive terms, while document-level metrics evaluate whether the model can correctly flag an entire document as containing at least one racial term.
-Both levels of evaluation are necessary to meet the standards of the Mapping Prejudice project since it requires (1) identifying documents that contain any racially restrictive covenants and (2) pinpointing the location of the racial terms within the document text.

-We report the precision and recall of our approach and compare it against the current method used by the Mapping Prejudice team, which is a fuzzy string matching method.
-Since the volunteers only see the documents that are flagged as containing racial covenants, we assume that the recall score of the fuzzy match method is 100\%, though in practice, OCR errors do lead to an unknown number of false negatives.
+We report the performance on document-level flagging and token-level term tagging, to match Mapping Prejudice's needs to (1) find any covenant and (2) localize the terms.
+We compare the precision and recall of our approach with those of the fuzzy match baseline.
+As the volunteers review only flagged documents, we assume the recall score of the fuzzy match method as 100\%, though in practice, OCR errors do lead to an unknown number of false negatives.
 We summarize the result in Table \ref{t:rei-results}.

-Our proposed model significantly improves precision over the fuzzy-match approach by 25.96\% at the token-level and 34.03\% at the document-level while maintaining a strong recall (91.73\% and 88.86\%, respectively).
-This demonstrates the model's ability to reduce false positives while minimizing the trade-off in recall.
+Our proposed model achieves a 25.96\% increase in precision at the token level and a 34.03\% increase at the document level, while maintaining strong recall (91.73\% and 88.86\%, respectively).
+This demonstrates its capability to reduce false positives with minimal loss in recall.
+By lowering misclassifications of non-discriminatory deeds, the pipeline reduces the number of documents routed to the Mapping Prejudice volunteers.
+As the project is a community endeavor in which volunteers review model-flagged documents, high precision directly eases their reading burden and improves the efficiency of downstream verification.

-However, some limitations remain.
-Our pipeline tends to miss implicit restrictive clauses such as ``No nationality, servants other different than race or nationality employed by an owner or $\cdots$''.
-Our pipeline does not capture these instances since we train the model to recognize explicit racial terminology rather than to make broader document-level inferences.
-Future work may explore hybrid approaches that combine entity recognition with document classification techniques to address such cases.
+However, our pipeline can still miss implicit restrictive clauses, such as ``No nationality, servants other different than race or nationality employed by an owner $\cdots$'', as it is trained to recognize explicit racial terms rather than make broader document-level inferences.
+A promising direction is a hybrid, two-stage approach: first, apply document-level classification to detect documents that likely contain racially restrictive content, then perform token-level sequence tagging to localize the terms.
+This cascaded design may reduce false negatives in implicit cases while preserving interpretability.